National credit act

 Two new regulatory institutions have been established to administer the Act: The National Credit Regulator (NCR) is the administrative regulator dealing with issues such as research and policy development, registration of industry participants, investigation of serious complaints and will take responsibility for the enforcement of the Act.
 The National Consumer Tribunal (NCT) will conduct hearings into complaints under the Act.

 All existing lendings taken before 1 June 2007 will continue to be priced as agreed under the Usury Act, but all new lendings with effect from 1 June 2007, will be subject to the pricing provided for under the NCA.
-The NCA limits credit providers from claiming non-interest fees, so that a consumer can easily make a comparison between credit products if different credit providers based on limited cost.
+The NCA limits credit providers from claiming non-interest fees so that a consumer can easily make a comparison between credit products if different credit providers based on limited cost.
 Credit providers are expected to claim costs under the interest to be charged.

-The Minister is to establish an interest cap and other cost controls, prohibiting any costs other than the principle sum borrowed, interest, an initiation fee, periodic or transaction based service fees, insurance premiums for credit insurance, and delivery, installation and like charges, and collection costs.
-These fees, premiums and charges are subject to regulatory maximums or standards.
+The Minister is to establish an interest cap and other cost controls, prohibiting any costs other than the principle sum borrowed, interest, an initiation fee, periodic or transaction-based service fees, insurance premiums for credit insurance, and delivery, installation and like charges, and collection costs.
+These fees, premiums, and charges are subject to regulatory maximums or standards.
 Surcharges for insurance and incidental costs are prohibited.
 All costs must be advised in advance and the consumer has the right to arrange insurance directly, rather than pay the credit provider to do so and to choose to arrange his or her own insurance policies.

 Application requirements – The Act requires that the credit provider must provide the consumer with a pre-agreement, containing the main features of the proposed agreement and a quotation of the costs, before entering into any credit agreement which is to be binding on the credit provider for 5 days.
 The purpose is to provide all consumers with an opportunity to shop around for the best deal, within the 5-day period.

 Credit Assessment – The consumer will be required to provide detailed information to the lender.
 This may include a detailed statement of income and costs, a household budget and details of other credit commitments in order for the lender to assess affordability.

 Consumer credit records – The Act requires the credit provider, upon entering or amending or terminating a credit agreement, to report the transaction to a credit bureau.

 Records – The Act requires that credit providers keep records of all applications for credit, credit agreements and credit accounts for a prescribed time.

 Payment of accounts – A consumer may prepay any amount owing at any time, and fully pay out the account at any time, subject to a termination charge of not more than 3 months' interest, only in the case of mortgage bonds or agreements in excess of R250 000.